Lightning-AI/pytorch-lightning/docs/source/starter/introduction_guide.rst

     loss = perceptual_loss(x1, x2, x) + CE(out, x)

-In Lightning, this code is organized into a :ref:`lightning_module`.
+In Lightning, this code is organized into a :ref:`common/lightning_module`.

 Engineering code
 ================